-The Chef Infrastructure Automation Cookbook contains practical recipes on everything you will need to automate your infrastructure using Chef.
+The Chef Infrastructure Automation Cookbook – Second Edition contains practical recipes on everything you will need to automate your infrastructure using Chef.
 The book is packed with illustrated code examples to automate your server and cloud infrastructure.

 - Debug your cookbooks and Chef runs by using the numerous inspection and logging facilities of Chef

-- Drive your cookbooks from external data or node specific attributes by using data bags and search
+- Drive your cookbooks from external data or node-specific attributes

 - Manage and scale your cloud infrastructure by automating your configuration management